 All 2018 Accords will feature the full suite of Honda Sensing® safety and driver-assistive technologies as standard: Collision Mitigation Braking System™ (CMBS™), Lane Departure Warning, Road Departure Mitigation, Adaptive Cruise Control with Low-Speed Follow and new Traffic Sign Recognition.
 Additional available driver-assistive technologies include Blind Spot Information, front and rear parking sensors, Cross Traffic Monitor and Driver Awareness Monitor.

 Honda has built more than 11 million Accords at its Marysville, Ohio plant since 1982.
 The 2018 Accord’s 1.5-liter and 2.0-liter engines will be produced at Honda’s Anna, Ohio plant; the CVT at the company’s Russells Point, Ohio plant, and 10-speed automatic at the Tallapoosa, Georgia plant.

-News source, photos and video for future U.S.-market models courtesy American Honda Motor Co., Inc. All information including features, specifications and launch dates are subject to change without notice by the automaker.
+News source and photos courtesy of American Honda Motor Co., Inc. Features, specifications and launch dates are subject to change without notice.